Carry your ID on playa

 Make sure your family has all your details before you leave for the playa, including:

-As a last resort, you can purchase an in and out pass and drive to Gerlach to use a pay phone, cellular phone or take advantage of the free WiFi coverage there.
-Or rent a satellite phone.
+As a last resort, you can purchase an in and out pass at the Gate and drive to Gerlach for additional communications options.